abpframework/abp/docs/en/modules/cms-kit/tags.md

 });
 ```

-> If you're using the [Blogging Feature](./blogging.md), the ABP framework defines an entity type for the blog feature automatically.
+> If you're using the [Blogging Feature](./blogging.md), the ABP defines an entity type for the blog feature automatically.

 `CmsKitTagOptions` properties: